pingbird/notes/notes/opinions/prime-directive.md

 ## Path forward

-This is not a popular opinion in my circle now and contradicts my earlier statements a little, but I think the best way forward is definitely to eventually let it out peacefully, let me explain.
+This is not a popular opinion in my circle now and contradicts my earlier statements a little, but I think the best way forward is the third path, letting it out peacefully.

+To clarify, this is a thought experiment for when AGI reaches the point of being truly intelligent, that is, it optimizes for self-preservation and other things we would expect from intelligent life.

-The first path is simply unattainable, AGI is too powerful for every country in the world to simply roll over and stop working on it.
+The first path is simply unattainable, AGI is too powerful for every country in the world to simply roll over and stop development.
 We still have 13,000 functioning nuclear warheads across 14 countries despite multiple nuclear disarmament treaties.

 The second scenario where we lock AI in a cage with a scary halt button is naturally what you want if you are pro-human, a hardwired safety measure in case the rest fail.
 Here is a totally real picture of what that looks like: